British Columbia Elections

 This election is a wonderful example of why every vote counts.

-If you want more information on the voting and counting procedures used in this election, please go to Elections BC’s Guide to Voting and Counting – 2024 Provincial General Election.
+If the slim margins in this election have piqued your curiosity about voting and counting procedures, please go to Elections BC’s Guide to Voting and Counting – 2024 Provincial General Election.

 Electoral Process